CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-lidless-eye.md

 {: .bullets }
 The game ends when one of the following occurs during play:

 {: .bullets }
+>
- 1. If your Ringwraith is "eliminated" (i.e., fails a body check)—your opponent wins.
+> 1. If your Ringwraith is "eliminated" (i.e., fails a body check)—your opponent wins.
- 2. If you move _The One Ring_ to Barad-dur—Sauron is reunited with _The One Ring_ and you win.
+> 2. If you move _The One Ring_ to Barad-dur—Sauron is reunited with _The One Ring_ and you win.
 (See page 44 for more on Rings).
- 3. Otherwise, the winner is decided at the _Audience with Sauron_.<br>This audience is called when one of the following occurs:
+> 3. Otherwise, the winner is decided at the _Audience with Sauron_.<br>This audience is called when one of the following occurs:
- - When each play deck has been exhausted once, the audience starts at the end of the current turn.
+> - When each play deck has been exhausted once, the audience starts at the end of the current turn.
- - If your play deck has been exhausted _and_ you play a _Sudden Call_ card as a **resource** during one of your turns, the audience starts following your opponent's next turn (i.e., your opponent gets one last turn).<span class="page-number">6</span>
+> - If your play deck has been exhausted _and_ you play a _Sudden Call_ card as a **resource** during one of your turns, the audience starts following your opponent's next turn (i.e., your opponent gets one last turn).

+<span class="page-number">6</span>

 <hr id="page7">